Amadour’s artistry resides at the rare intersection of auditory and visual spectacle.

-AMADOUR’s artistry resides at the rare intersection of auditory and visual spectacle.
 Their multimedia practice is a symphony of sensory experiences, combining the evocative power of musical performance with the grand vistas of landscape and abstract painting.
 Within the walls of their studio, one finds a world that harmoniously marries the immersive visuals of majestic seascapes with the acoustic richness of an expressive tenor vocal range.

 Their canvases are arenas where the theatrics of a piano ballad, the pulse of a nightclub, and the grandeur of opera find their visual counterpart.
 Amadour invites the audience to traverse the painted surface into an intimate world where a handwritten song in a notebook becomes a study of the art of spectacle.

 Amadour released their debut EP, Western Movie Dream, in early 2023 to acclaim from music and art critics.
-Their upcoming second EP, The Myth of Amadour: Odyssey of a High Desert Balladeer, offers a stripped-down prelude to their orchestral debut album, I Was Born in the Silver, and I Died There Too.
+Their upcoming second EP, The Myth of Amadour: Odyssey of a High Desert Balladeer, offers a stripped-down prelude to their debut album, I Was Born in the Silver, and I Died There Too, with orchestral arrangements by Alan G. Frausto.
 Together, these projects explore themes of memory, longing, and myth through cinematic ballads and dreamlike pop.
-Amadour has performed at legacy venues including The Hotel Café and The Viper Room, with current projects including The Mapes Suite, a visual and musical performance debuting at Truckee Meadows Community College in 2026.
+Amadour has performed at legacy venues, including The Hotel Café and The Viper Room, as well as the main stage at Northern Nevada Pride, and will be featured in an upcoming performance at Greater Palm Springs Pride in November 2025.
+Amadour was awarded the 2025 Nevada Arts Council grant to support their recording initiatives.

-Additional highlights include composing essays for the Holt/ Smithson Foundation, the Richard Diebenkorn Foundation; lecturing with the United Nations Association and the University of Nevada, Reno; and conducting workshops at the E.L.
+Additional highlights include composing essays for the Holt/Smithson Foundation and the Richard Diebenkorn Foundation; serving as the 2025 Visiting Artist at the University of Nevada, Reno and MFA scholarship juror; lecturing with the United Nations Association and the International Association of Art Critics (AICA); and conducting workshops at the E.L.
 Cord Museum School at the Nevada Museum of Art, the Boys and Girls Club of Northern Nevada, and Artown.
-Their writing is featured in frieze, ARTnews, and The Brooklyn Rail, amongst many others; cited in ArtReview Magazine, Monthly Art, and is included in the permanent archive of the Getty Research Institute Library.
+Their writing is featured in frieze, ARTnews, and The Brooklyn Rail, among many others; cited in ArtReview, Monthly Art, and included in the permanent archives of the Getty Research Institute Library.
 Amadour co-founded WHO IS SEEN Magazine in 2024 and continues to contribute to several publications.
 For writing bylines, please click here.

 Amadour is also a proud board member of Ms. Dan’s Chinese, a Miami-based non-profit that focuses on language education.